otepoti/DataProj/CodeBook.md

 {"standing", "sitting", "walking", "laying", "walking upstairs", walking downstairs"}.

-The remaining columns contain the averages of mean and standard deviation of variables described by the labels listed below, where mean values are denoted by "mean()" in the column name and standard deviations are denoted by "std()".
+The remaining columns contain the averages of the mean and standard deviation of variables described by the labels listed below, where mean values are denoted by "mean()" in the column name and standard deviations are denoted by "std()".
 Column names ending in X, Y, or Z denote variable components measured along the